OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-One of the year’s most anticipated movies is whipping superhero fans into a frenzy.
+One of the year’s most anticipated movies has certainly whipped superhero fans into a frenzy.
 Black Panther is a proud moment for Africa, features an impressive cast, and has none other than Kendrick Lamar on the soundtrack.

 With several exciting movies slated for release in 2018, there appears to be a general consensus that Black Panther will be among the best and most important, particularly given its lengthy delay and strong African roots.

 You might also like: This Marvel Blockbuster will be the First Film Screened in Saudi Arabia for 35 Years